furqankhwaja/artist-identification/README.md

 NOTE: There is a .zip file in the 'Picasso' folder which must be removed before the .py file is run

-To run the code, execute the following line in terminal `python artist_identification.py`
+To run the code, execute the following line in terminal: `python artist_identification.py`

 To train the model, set `train = True` on line _262_.